This week's Agent Spotlight features Sean McCarthy of Sean McCarthy Literary Agency.

 “In terms of pet peeves, I'm not a big fan of query letters that pose too many questions about the work (please just tell me what happens).”
 (Link)

-The agency’s stated response time is up to six weeks for queries, longer for requested material.
+The agency’s stated response time is four weeks.

-Stats on the web are limited but show Mr. McCarthy responding to queries within 1-4 weeks and requested material within 1-3 months.
+Stats on the web are limited but show Mr. McCarthy responding to most queries within 1-6 weeks and requested material within 1-3 months.

 What's the Buzz?